lvgl/lvgl/docs/widgets/scale.rst

 You can set the drawing of the ticks on top of the main line with :cpp:expr:`lv_scale_set_draw_ticks_on_top(scale, true)`.
 The default drawing order is below the main line.

-This is an scale with the ticks being drawn below of the main line (default):
+This is a scale with the ticks being drawn below of the main line (default):

 .. image:: /misc/scale_ticks_below.png